MicrosoftDocs/azure-docs/articles/digital-twins/how-to-configure-postman.md

       ![Azure AD Reply URL][2]

+1. Copy and keep the **Application ID** of your Azure AD app.
+It is used below.

 ## Configure the Postman client

 Next, set up and configure Postman to obtain an Azure AD token.
 Afterwards, make an authenticated HTTP request to Azure Digital Twins using the acquired token:

 1. Go to [www.getpostman.com]([https://www.getpostman.com/) to download the app.
-1. Ensure that your authorization URL is correct.
+1. Ensure that your **Authorization URL** is correct.
 It should take the format:

     ```plaintext
     https://login.microsoftonline.com/YOUR_AZURE_TENANT.onmicrosoft.com/oauth2/authorize?resource=YOUR_RESOURCE_ID